tmarkec/MS3/README.md

 ### Wireframes
 Attach wireframes in this section
 ### Agile Methodology
-Explain your agile approach to your project and insert screenshoots of your Kanban board (itterations, user stories, tasks,acceptance criteria, labels, story points...)
+Explain agile approach to your project (itterations, user stories, tasks,acceptance criteria, labels, story points...) and insert screenshoots of your Kanban board
 ### Typography
 Explain font you've used for your project
 ### Colour Scheme